Responsible acc. Article 4 (7) of the EU General Data Protection Regulation (GDPR) is:

 The deletion of personal data is required to fulfill a legal obligation to which we are subject.

 There is no claim for deletion if, in the case of legitimate non-automated data processing, deletion is not possible or only possible with disproportionately high outlay due to the special nature of the storage and your interest in deletion is low.
-In this case, the deletion is replaced by the restriction of processing.
+In this case, the deletion is replaced by the limitation of the processing.

 Restriction of processing